gregbeech/scion/README.md

 A Ruby HTTP framework inspired by [Spray][spray].

 This is a just-for-fun proof of concept to see if it's possible to create a Spray-like routing DSL in Ruby, and to see whether it would feel "Rubyish".
+It's tiny (~200 lines) but does work, albeit synchronously rather than asynchronously like spray.

 A basic app looks something like this: